Usage¶

 beforehand.

-Regardless of how you invoke the D-Bus interface, it has two advantages over the command-line interface:
+While it takes more work to set up, the D-Bus interface has two advantages over the command-line interface:

 qdbus and dbus-send start more quickly than QuickTile, so this is likely to have lower latency even if being invoked from a shell script rather than doing a direct D-Bus call from a resident process to QuickTile.

-Because it uses --daemonize to spin up a persistent event loop shared by the D-Bus and X server client libraries, the D-Bus interface is demonstrably free from all race conditions currently known to affect the command-line interface.
+Because the D-Bus and X11 client libraries share the same --daemonize event loop, the D-Bus interface is free from known race conditions currently affecting the command-line interface.